-In this action-based Master of Education (M.Ed.), you will get an interdisciplinary foundation in arts-based community work, grant writing, arts administration, networking, fundraising, and other components that will enable you to effect change through art.
+In this action-based Master of Education program, you will get an interdisciplinary foundation in arts-based community work, grant writing, arts administration, networking, fundraising, and other components that will enable you to effect change through art.
 Graduates make an impact in non-profits, after school programs, hospitals, museums, and more.
-Six credits of specialization courses and twelve credits of electives help you tailor your program to your particular passion.
-Work with practicing writers, performers, artists, and educators to complete one of the following specializations: Community Media, Integrated Arts, Multicultural Education, Theater Studies, or Visual Art.
+Specialization and elective courses help you tailor your program to your particular passion.
+Work with practicing writers, performers, artists, and educators to complete one of the offered specializations: Community Media, Integrated Arts, Multicultural Education, Theater Studies, or Visual Art.

 Program Director and Professor Priscilla Sanville Describes the Story that Each Student Creates While Enrolled in the Community Arts Master's Degree Program

 In this course, we will examine the historical and contemporary theoretical frameworks that have shaped community arts in a wide span of artistic disciplines.
 Why has the community arts movement taken hold in the United States of America and across the international spectrum?
 Research proves that the arts bolster economicdevelopment, serve as connectors between neighborhoods and cultural/ethnic groups, and revitalize (physically and emotionally) urban and rural places.
 To achieve these dynamic possibilities, we must know how to turn ideas into action by gaining crucial skills in arts administration, audience development, and project development.

 Tuition and Fees: Master's/Certificate

 Community Arts MEd

 Community Arts Internships